-After you leave the Golden Circle, you’ll join the famous ring road and head straight to your first stops at Seljalandsfoss and Skogafoss waterfalls, both standing at a height of 60m (197 ft).
-The former is distinctly unique for its ability to allow travellers to walk behind its waters with a perfectly shaped cavern.
-Whereas the latter is a much more powerful waterfall which you can walk very close to if you don’t mind the powerful mist.
+After you leave the Golden Circle, you'll join the famous ring road and head straight to your first stops at Seljalandsfoss and Skogafoss waterfalls, both standing at the height of 197 ft (60m).
+The former is distinctly unique for allowing travelers to walk behind its waters with a perfectly shaped cavern.
+In comparison, the latter is a much more powerful waterfall which you can walk very close to if you don't mind the powerful mist.

-Continuing along your journey, you’ll be taken to the famous Reynisfjara black sand beach.
-Known as one of the most famous non-tropical beaches in the world, this picturesque volcanic setting is further enhanced by the eerie atmosphere from the basalt sea stacks of Reynidrangar and the Dyrholaey arch in the distance.
-Be careful not to tread too close to the powerful waters here which are notoriously unpredictable.
+Continuing along your journey, you'll be taken to the famous Reynisfjara black sand beach.
+It is known as one of the most famous non-tropical beaches in the world.
+This picturesque volcanic setting is further enhanced by the eerie atmosphere from the basalt sea stacks of Reynidrangar and the Dyrholaey arch in the distance.
+Be careful not to tread too close to the powerful waters here, which are notoriously unpredictable.

-If you’re feeling extra adventurous today, you can take a tour to visit an ice cave within the Myrdalsjokull glacier above the most powerful volcano of Iceland, Katla.
-Once within these beautiful natural caverns, you’ll get to see an otherworldly paradise of shimmering colours and beautiful ice formations which are rare to find anywhere else in the world.
+If you're feeling extra adventurous today, you can take a tour to visit an ice cave within the Myrdalsjokull glacier above the most powerful volcano of Iceland, Katla.
+Once within these beautiful natural caverns, you'll get to see an otherworldly paradise of shimmering colors and beautiful ice formations, which are rare to find anywhere else in the world.

 You will then rest up for the evening at your accommodation in the charming village of Vik.

 Day 5 - 3rd day of the 8-day ring road tour

 Your fifth day will take you across the black sand desert of Solheimasandur, through lava fields, and past the beautiful hiking region of the Skaftafell Nature Reserve to the southern part of the massive Vatnajokull National Park.